-Shorts - Students in preschool-6 may wear uniform navy-blue walking length shorts in cotton twill (not knit or athletic style).
-Students in 7-8 may wear uniform navy gray walking length shorts in cotton twill (not knit or athletic style).
+Shorts - Students in preschool-6 wear uniform navy-blue Tommy Hilfiger walking length shorts in cotton twill.
+Students in 7-8 wear Tommy Hilfiger navy grey walking length shorts in cotton twill (not knit or athletic style).
 They may be worn from the start of school through October 31st and from April 1st to the last day of school.
 Shorts must be worn within 2 inches of the knee.